tombensve/APS/APS-Webs/APSWebTemplate/docs/src/WebManager.md

 The `content` part can be missing or empty depending on `type`.

 In the following specification any entry starting with '?' is optional.

 #### General

     {
-        "aps": { // To be moved to header instead ...
+        "aps": {
             "origin": "(address)",
             "app": "(app)",
             "type": "(message type)",
-            "identity": {
-                userId: "(id)",
-                userName: "(name of user)",
-                auth: {
-                    "type": "(authentication type)",
-                    (authentication specific data)
             }
-            }
         },
-        content: { // Will probably go away when "aps" is moved to header.
+        content: {
             ...message type specific data
         }
     }